AppWerft/TitaniumAndroidModuleDevelopment/06-AudioStreamer.md

 ------------------------------------

 Since Marshmellow the makes trouble with old binaries (text relocations). thats why we need new one.
 We download from [here](https://github.com/trevorf/ti-android-streamer/issues/7) the [android.zip](https://github.com/vbartacek/aacdecoder-android/files/90565/android.zip).
-In our project folder we create a folder lib with three subfolders and copy all stuff into lib folder:
+In our project folder we create a folder lib with three subfolders and copy all stuff into lib and libs folder:
 We see these:
 ```
 Rainers-MacBook-Pro-2:Ti-android-streamer fuerst$ ls ;ls -l lib/*